stevewhit/TEKsystems/README.md

 ###Usage Notes
 This project consists of two separate versions:
   1. @*bugfixes*   -->  First version of OrderCalculation that is designed to fix all program bugs in the supplied java code.
+Solution is found in '*com.tek.interview.question.main.Foo*'.
   2. @*refactored* -->  Refactored version of OrderCalculation that is designed using a much cleaner, modular approach.
 This is achieved by utilizing advanced coding techniques and tested via JUnit4 unit tests.
+Solution is found in '*com.tek.interview.question.main.Bar*'.

 To run each version of OrderCalculation via the command prompt:
   1. Verify appropriate environment and tools are downloaded. (type '*mvn -version*' in cmd prompt)